Jeanne Eagels: Career

 Eagels began her acting career at a young age in Kansas City, appearing in a variety of small venues.
 She left Kansas City around the age of 15 and toured the midwestern U.S. with the Dubinsky Brothers' traveling theater show as a dancer.
-She later played the leading lady in several comedies and dramas put on by the Dubinskys.
-As a teenager, she married Morris Dubinsky, who frequently played a villain.
+She later played the leading lady in several comedies and dramas put on by the Dubinskys, who later founded AMC Theatres.
+As a teenager, she married Maurice Dubinsky, who frequently played a villain.

-Around 1911, she moved to New York City, working in chorus lines and eventually becoming a Ziegfeld Girl.
+Around 1911, she moved to New York City and worked in chorus lines.
 Her hair was brown, but she bleached it when she went to New York.
 During this period, one of her acting coaches was Beverley Sitgreaves.
 She was in the supporting cast of Mind the Paint Girl at the Lyceum Theatre in September 1912.
 Eagels played opposite George Arliss in three plays in 1916 and 1917.

 In 1915, she appeared in her first motion picture.
 She also made three films for Thanhouser Film Corporation in 1916–17.
 In 1918, she appeared in Daddies, a David Belasco production.
 She quit this show due to illness and subsequently traveled to Europe.
 She appeared in several other Broadway shows between 1919 and 1921.